great-detail/ag-shared-ui-elements/README.md

 ### 2. Don’t Touch the Folder Structure

 Keep everything where it is.
-Moving files or folders will break style references and cause visual issues.
+Moving files or folders will break style references (see below).

 ---